karanhk/NMT-using-transformer/README.md

 1. Download the repository and unzip it.
 2. Install necessary packages using `pip install -r requirements.txt`.
-3. Download the <a href="https://www.kaggle.com/datasets/jessicali9530/celeba-dataset">Celeba dataset</a> to train the model.
+3. Run the model on any English sentence.
 3. Read the `instructions.txt` for better understanding of repository.

 # Future work

-In future, i'm looking forward to generate more realistic human faces and upload it.
+In future, i'm looking forward to improve model's accuracy and to train models for different languages translation.

 # Connect with me